JayeHicks/SystemLoggingAWSserverless/README.md

 * The AWS Lambda service will keep the container used by an exiting function around for a limited time in hopes of reusing the container for a future call to the same function
 * A long running Python process will bring up a single global sys_log() object and reuse it in perpetuity

-Neither the sys_log() class nor the send_alerts() calss was designed for high-volume, closely-timed usage.
+Neither the sys_log() class nor the send_alerts() class was designed for high-volume, closely-timed usage.
 If you would like to use either class in this manner you will, at the very least, need to change sys_log.log_message() so that the time stamp uses milliseconds vs whole seconds and the time delay is in milliseconds vs a whole second.

 ## Set Up DynamoDB Tables
 Set up two DynamoDB tables, one for informational messages and one for error messages.
 For both designate an attribute named “date” as the partition key and an attribute named “stamp_mod” as the sort key.
 After data has populated the informational message table enable “Time To Live” and specify the “expiry” attribute.

 ## Example use of sys_log() and send_alerts()
 The following can be used as a reference for canonical use of the sys_log() and send_alerts() classes.

 ```
 """
 Jaye Hicks